Board of Directors

-Lindsey Gleason, Assistant Director, joined the Community Foundation of the New River Valley (CFNRV) in April 2022.
-Her projects include communications, CFNRV’s annual day of giving (GiveLocalNRV), fundraising, and coordinating workshops for local nonprofit leaders and community members.
+Lindsey Gleason, Assistant Director, joined the Community Foundation of the New River Valley in April 2022.
+Her projects include communications, GiveLocalNRV Giving Day, fundraising, and coordinating workshops for local nonprofit leaders and community members.

 Prior to joining CFNRV, Lindsey worked at Virginia Tech for more than eight years, focusing on communications and fundraising work for Student Affairs Advancement and VT Engage: The Center for Leadership and Service Learning.
 She began her career in the nonprofit world at Accion, a global microfinance nonprofit.

-Originally from Vermont, Lindsey earned her bachelor’s degree in international affairs at Northeastern University in Boston.
-During her time in college, she studied abroad in Accra, Ghana for a semester and worked at the Massachusetts State Archives for a six-month cooperative education experience.
+Originally from Vermont, Lindsey earned her bachelor’s degree in international affairs and minored in linguistics at Northeastern University in Boston.
+During her time in college, she studied abroad in Accra, Ghana for a semester.
 Now based out of the New River Valley, Lindsey enjoys traveling, reading, cooking, and spending time with loved ones.

 Laura Pynn serves as the Administration and Programs Manager of the Community Foundation of the New River Valley.
 Since joining the staff in 2007, Laura has managed the grant and the scholarship programs as well as the general administrative duties of the foundation.
 This is a position she very much enjoys as she is a process-oriented thinker and enjoys every aspect of the foundation.
-She has watched the foundation grow from a 5-million-dollar foundation to a 13.8 million dollar foundation and revels in the fact that it is still growing!
+She has watched the foundation grow from a $5 million foundation to a $13.8 million foundation and revels in the fact that it is still growing!